ARUNKUMARVASUDEVAN/nearby_friends/README.md

-# 🤝 Nearby Friends Recommendation System using KNN
+# Nearby Friends Recommendation System

 Ever thought how apps like Facebook or Meetup suggest people you might know?
 This project simulates that smart magic by using **K-Nearest Neighbors (KNN)** and **Geolocation Data** to recommend nearby friends based on shared interests and proximity.